 Eliminating hazardous chemicals.
 For some, forgoing the embalming process is the main attraction, since embalming fluid contains formaldehyde, a respiratory irritant and known carcinogen.
 In the Canada about 2.2 million gallons of embalming fluid are used every year, and funeral home workers are exposed to it routinely.
 If you think cremation reduces your carbon footprint, think again: it’s estimated a single cremation uses 92 cubic metres of natural gas – enough to supply the average Canadian home for 12.5 days – and releases 0.8 to 5.9 grams of mercury.

-On a local note we are delighted that the Green Burial committee, we are members of, has become a working group of the Ecology Action Centre’s – Built Environment Committee.
+On a local note we are delighted that the Green Burial committee, we are members of, has become a project of the Ecology Action Centre’s – Built Environment Committee.

 Donate here to the GoFundMe campaign for Green Nova Scotia Burial.